hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-5_ CI Project with Jenkins, Nexus,SonarQube and Slack/README.md

 Version policy: Release
 ```

 - Next we will create a maven2 proxy repository.
-Maven will store the dependecies in this repository, whenever we need any dependency for our project it will check this proxy repo in Nexus first and download it for project.
+Maven tool in Jenkins will store the dependecies in this repository, whenever we need any dependency for our project it will check this proxy repo in Nexus first and download it for project.
 Proxy repo will download the dependecies from maven2 central repo at first.

 ```sh
 maven2 proxy